Ed94/SectoredLang/README.md

 ## Alias Sets:
-Allow for all key's used during parsing to be mapped to an alias for use of foreign language that LAR's functionality could support if a key sutiably matches the original's function.
+Allow for all key's used during parsing to be mapped to an alias for use of foreign language that MAS's functionality could support if a key sutiably matches the original's function.

 These mappings are saved as an alias set.